-- 1. Service Lines are the overhead wires that run from a pole to your house and installed and maintained by CEL. - 2.
+Service Lines are the overhead wires that run from a pole to your house and installed and maintained by CEL.
 Service Hook attaches the service line to the house.
+This is installed and maintained by the customer or their electrician.

-CEL supplies the hook and customer's electrician installs and maintains it. - 3.
-Weather Head attached to the service cable, this prevents water damage to the wiring.
-This is installed and maintained by the customer's Electrician. - 4.
-Service Cable runs from the weather head to the meter box and from the panel box, inside the house.
-The service cable is installed and maintained by the customer's electrician. - 5.
-Meter Socket is installed and maintained by the customer's electrician. - 6.
-Meter is installed and maintained by CEL.
-(Refer to Figure 2-1, Page 12)
+3. Weather Head attaches to the service cable.
+This prevents water damage to the wiring.
+This is installed and maintained by the customer or their electrician.

+4. Service Cable (i.e. Service Entrance Cable, SE Cable) runs from the weather head to the meter socket and from the meter socket, inside the house.
+The Service Cable is installed and maintained by the customer or their electrician.

+5. Meter Socket is installed and maintained by the customer or their electrician.

+6. Meter is installed and maintained by CEL.
+(Refer to Figure 2-1)

-Wiring inside the house is always the customer's responsibility
+\Wiring inside the house/building is always the Customer's responsibility\